New speakers are added continuously. Please check back to see the latest updates to the Strata Conference + Hadoop World program.

 Juhan is a recognized expert in design for health, process management, and security, providing consultation to the U.S. Department of Health and Human Services and the Department of Defense.

-Juhan was a featured speaker on the topic of software design at the TTI Vanguard Design as Strategy...
+Juhan was a featured speaker on the topic of software design at the TTI Vanguard...
 Read More.

 Laks has over 20 years of experience in various capacities in marketing, credit risk management, and customer portfolio management, with a focus on analytics and decision automation technologies.
 He has worked with a number of clients in the retail banking, mortgage, and retail industries addressing and solving various business problems, such as customer acquisition, originations, account management, attrition, collection, and fraud management.
 Before coming to Opera Solutions, Laks was with Fair Isaac as Senior Director of Innovation Management.
 There, he managed all aspects of new product development by identifying, evaluating, and developing new business opportunities in the Financial Services and Retail sectors.
 Laks also served as the Director of Product Management and the Director of Go-To-Market Management at Fair Isaac.
 In these roles, he led...
 Read More.